Chromatophore/HP48-Superchip/investigations/quirk_i.md

 00C84  RTNCC
 ```

 We can see that this has been modified, with the inclusion of the D register (not to be confused with D0/D1).
 It has a tighter loop, as using one of the other registers saves on a few operations.
 You can see though that it makes no attempt to save anything back to r0, so this will not update the I register.
 The information needed to do so is basically there however, just stored in D and off by 1.
-Additionally, Copysetup has been significantly neatend up and made faster - d0 when we enter into this function is pointing at the memory location of the last register we want to copy, so, by not modifying d0, when we swap the address of v0 (r4) into it via A, we actually end up with the end address stored back in A, which is exactly what we want to use to terminate our loop.
+Additionally, Copysetup has been significantly neatend up and made faster - d0 when we enter into this function is pointing at the memory location of the last register we want to copy, so, by not modifying d0, when we swap the address of v0 (r4) into it via A, we actually end up with the physical address of the end register stored back in A, which is exactly what we want to use to terminate our loop.

 I think then, it's hard to call the origin of this quirk.
 It seems like a mistake was made in c48 with the loop design, and that survived unchanged into schip.
 Then, it seems like it went out of the window entirely when schip received it's speedier rewrite.